 ASQ Garden & Landscape have partnered up with the Castlemaine Mail to print a monthly gardening page.
 For those that missed out on seeing our page in print, the information from the 21st May 2021 page is below.
-Keep an eye out for our next page in the Friday, 18th June 2021 edition of the Castlemaine Mail.
+Keep an eye out for our next page in the Third Friday of the month's edition of the Castlemaine Mail.

 Time to plant your citrus!

 As the Autumn rains kick in, and the soil temperature continues to hold its warmth throughout the day.
 Now is the perfect time to be outdoors planting your citrus trees.

 Citrus have plenty of surface roots and are very hungry for nutrients.
 Build up the soil with heaps of manure, compost and gypsum.
 It’s best not to add fertiliser initially.
 Hold off until the early spring and summer to give them the best start and a prolific growth period for the first year.
 Feeding citrus early can cause them to push out new growth, which will get burnt off by the frost.
 It is best to wait till later in the year to feed your citrus.